OpenGVLab/PIIP/README.md

 ## 📰 News

-[2025/1/13] We introduce PIIP-LLaVA, an MLLM that uses PIIP design to improve performance and save computational costs.
+[2025/1/15] We introduce **PIIP-LLaVA**, an MLLM that uses PIIP design to improve performance and save computational costs.
 We also extend PIIP to CNN-based structures and ViT-CNN hybrid structures.
 Code and models will be released soon.
 Check out our new [paper](https://arxiv.org/abs/2501.) for details.